Training with the Spiritual Care Series

 - Receive the key components of practical knowledge required to undertake pastoral and spiritual care to older people including those in residential care or receiving advanced home care

-- Self-awareness - like many others, you may benefit from taking the course by broadening your understanding of the aging journey and how it will, or is, directly impacting you.
-We do not often take the time to think through how the many changes of aging are, or will, impact us personally.
+- Self-awareness - like many others, you may benefit from taking the course by broadening your understanding of the ageing journey and how it will, or is, directly impacting you.
+We do not often take the time to ponder the personal impacts and changes that are part of the ageing process.

 - Caring for Family Members or Friends - you may presently be the primary caregiver to relatives or friends.
-The Spiritual Care Series training will provide you with an enhanced understand of how the aging journey is impacting those who are being provided with care.
+The Spiritual Care Series training will provide you with an enhanced understanding of how the ageing journey is impacting those you are providing care.

-- Churches or Parishes - if you are part of a faith community you know that your people are aging.
+- Churches or Parishes - if you are part of a faith community you know that your people are ageing.
 Not all churches or parishes have well developed programs to assist those who are growing older.
-Some members are no longer be able to attend services consistently and need assistance with basic household chores.
-This program will help your church or parish address the issue your aging people are facing.
+Some members are no longer be able to attend services on their own.
+Others need practical help with household chores like cleaning, yard work or home repairs.
+This program will help your church or parish address the challenge faced by those whose needs are increasing as they age.

-- Community Service - our society is aging rapidly and the opportunities for parishes, churches and individuals to serve the older people in their communities continues to expand.
-The Spiritual Care Series will help members of parishes or churches understand the needs of the aging right in their own faith communities and in the broader communities in which they live.
-Research shows that many aging people feel alone or isolated.
-Members of the parish or congregation can be equipped with the necessary tools to provide for the personal needs of those who are aging right in their backyards.
+- Community Service - our society is ageing rapidly and the opportunities for parishes, churches and individuals to serve the older people in their communities continues to expand.
+The Spiritual Care Series will help members of parishes or churches understand the needs of the ageing right in their own faith communities and in the broader communities in which they live.
+Research shows that many ageing people feel alone or isolated.
+Members of the parish or congregation can be equipped with the necessary knowledge and tools to provide for the personal needs of those who are ageing in their neighbourhoods.

 Development of the Spiritual Care Series

-The Spiritual Care Series (SCS) Volunteer Training Course was developed in the wake of a highly significant development in the way Australia cares for older people: the release of 'National Guidelines for Spiritual Care in Aged Care' in 2016.
+The Spiritual Care Series Volunteer Training Course was developed in the wake of a highly significant development in the way Australia cares for older people: the release of 'National Guidelines for Spiritual Care in Aged Care' in 2016.
 One of the key messages in the National Guidelines is that spiritual care is everybody's business.
-The spiritual needs of the older person must be attended to, not only by one person such as a spiritual care specialist, but that everyone across the older person's care team needs to be sensitised to looking after people's spiritual needs.
+The spiritual needs of the older person must be attended to, not only by one person such as a spiritual care specialist, but by everyone on the care team.
+Each person in the care team needs to be sensitised to looking after people's spiritual needs.

 The future of aged care depends on care providers being able to demonstrate that they have a deep holistic understanding of the older person and are paying attention to the fullness of that person within that context.
 By paying attention to spiritual care and building that into an organization's mission, the whole staff is being sensitised to have a holistic understanding of the older person, helping to make the older person's care experience a positive one.

-With the Australian government's support, Health Television Network (HTN) worked with other organizations to produce the SCS.
-For over 15 years, HTN has produced high quality evidence-based educational programs, which promote and respond to the physical, mental and spiritual needs of our ageing population.
+With the Australian government's support, Health Television Network worked with other organizations to produce the SCS.
 Broadcaster and Aged Care Presenter, Leigh Hatcher is the host and facilitator of the series.
 Professor John Swinton has been the expert advisor for the project.

 |Leigh Hatcher is one of Australia's most respected and experienced broadcast journalists.
 He's had a career of 40+ years in radio and television.
 Leigh has a deep and intimate knowledge of Australian politics, having worked in the Canberra press gallery.
 He worked at the Seven Network in a range of capacities, including Canberra correspondent, Chief Olympic correspondent and European correspondent, based in London.
 Leigh was also a senior presenter at Sky News for 13 years, as it led the whole emergence of 'the 24-hour news cycle'.
 For the last three years he has worked on 'the other side' of media as Director of Public Affairs, and senior consultant for Hammond Care.
 He has authored 3 books including the Australian best-seller, 'I'm Not Crazy, I'm Just a Little Unwell'.|